KiyomiLovesOreos/algorythm/README.md

 **A Python Library for Algorithmic Music**

-Designed to take code as an input and give audio as an output, like the main animation library for Python by 3Blue1Brown (Manim).
+Designed to take code as an input and give audio as an output, like the manim animation library for Python by 3Blue1Brown.

 ## Core Philosophy (Manim-Inspired)